message-driver/message-driver/README.md

 TODO: Write usage instructions here

-## TODO

-* adapters
-    * stomp
-    * zeromq?
-    * jms?
-* rdoc for API
-* examples for usage
-* documentation
-* subscription-based message processors
-* destination metadata
-* dynamic destinations

-* features for existing adapters
-    * bunny
-        * connection error handling

 ## Contributing

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Write your code with tests
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+6. Create new Pull Request